plyycajk/plyycajk/README.md

 ### Hi, I'm Colin👋

 ## About me
-- I’m currently a physics teacher (formerly management consultant) with a keen interest in Data Science.
+- I’m currently Data Lead and Physics Teacher at an Independent Secondary School in the UK.
+  - Formerly Management Consultant at Accenture
-- I’m currently learning with AiCore
+- I’m currently learning with AICore
 - Current projects - data visualisations using Plotly, Dash and PowerBI
+- Interested in Education and Life Sciences.
-- Languages: Python
+- Languages: Python, SQL